 Specifically, Solvay Cares covers four areas: Maternity and Co-parent/Adoption leave, Medical care, Disability and Life insurance.
 How does that translate in terms of benefits?
 For each of these fields, here is what is offered as a minimum:

-- Life insurance with coverage of up to two years of salary for the family or partner
+- Life insurance: With coverage of up to two years of salary for the family or partner

-Ideals that don’t fade
+Corporate social responsibility: ideals that don’t fade

 Both initiatives are expressions of the company’s long-standing awareness regarding social responsibility.
 You can trace it in Solvay’s DNA all the way up to the humanistic ideals of its founders.
 Back then, one spoke of “social capitalism”; today the expression is “corporate social responsibility”.
 Whatever the terminology, the idea remains the same: believing that people come first.